 Medical interpreters work with patients in hospitals, doctors’ offices, public health clinics and other medical facilities.
 They interpret consecutively between patients and medical professionals using their keen listening skills and watching body language to convey messages regarding physical and mental health and concerns.
 They may be asked to interpret past medical histories, surgical procedures, post-operational care and proper prescription use, and help schedule follow-up appointments.

 A medical interpreter is sometimes called upon to explain cultural differences.
 Consequently, medical interpreters should not only possess a wide vocabulary of medical terms but also a broad knowledge of the cultures in which their professional languages are spoken.
 Medical interpreters are privy to patients’ personal information and must be unbiased, objective and maintain confidentiality at all times.
 Some information conveyed to patients may be emotionally charged and medical interpreters must remain calm under stress so as to impart such information impartially and accurately.
-Medical interpreters may also be involved at end-of-life conversations and must be prepared mentally for such events.
+Medical interpreters may also be involved at end-of-life conversations but must undergo specific training in order to prepare mentally for such events.

 At times, medical interpreters may be required to sight translate consent documents or help patients fill in forms prior to consultations with medical professionals.

 Community interpreters provide language assistance to people unable to access public services due to language barriers.
 Community interpreters work in community-based settings and situations such as education, public health and safety, insurance, police, social work, housing and legal issues outside of judicial proceedings.
 Community interpreters provide consecutive interpretation but are sometimes asked to sight translate forms for their clients.